Projects

 Understanding Modern LLMs via DeepSeek

-My professional work primarily revolves around Machine Learning, where my background is mostly in computer vision and language modeling.
-In this blogpost, I do a literature review walking through the entire body of DeepSeek's LLM papers, which details the journey from roughly Llama 2 performance to roughly Llama 3 performance.
+I read a lot of papers, and sometimes I'll write literature reviews synthesizing lots of related ones.
+In this blogpost, I do a literature review walking through a large portion of DeepSeek's LLM papers, which details the journey from roughly Llama 2 performance to roughly Llama 3 performance.
 I made this as an intense survey of Large Language Modeling literature, intended to bridge the gap between "knowing transformers" to "understanding modern LLMs".

 Input Latency Detection in Expert-Level Gamers

-My Cognitive Science Senior Thesis at Yale University was a visuomotor perception experiment in which I exposed tournament-level SSBM players (including some top-100 world-ranked players) to precisely timed flashes of light using an arduino microcontroller in order to test their ability to blindly determine the presence of input lag compared to a control group.
+As an academic and a melee player, I often get nerdsniped by questions raised by community members.
+My cognitive science senior thesis at Yale University was a visuomotor perception experiment in which I exposed tournament-level SSBM players (including some top-100 world-ranked players) to precisely timed flashes of light using an arduino microcontroller in order to test their ability to blindly determine the presence of input lag compared to a control group.
 SSBM tournament matches are all held on CRT Televisions, since even the fastest LCD monitors necessarily add delay in between your input and the picture being displayed, effectively slowing down your reaction time.
 This has led to certain players to claim they could notice input lag, even at single-digit-millisecond levels.
 This experiment found a large and significant difference in perceptual ability between tournament-level gamers and a control group, and suggested the existence of such a perceptual effect to be somewhat plausible.
 A slightly abridged version with additional commentary can be found here.

 Predicting Personality with Playstyle in Super Smash Brothers